lord-vesel/dcs-doc/en/dev-docs/ah64d/comm.md

 ### Editing a Preset

 Any preset may be edited from within the cockpit by either crewmember.
-The preset may be modified in how it is presented on the MPD’s and EUFD, which frequencies are tuned when the preset is assigned to a radio, or the composition of the network and modem settings when the preset is utilized for datalink functions.
+The preset may be modified in how it is presented on the MPDs and EUFD, which frequencies are tuned when the preset is assigned to a radio, or the composition of the network and modem settings when the preset is utilized for datalink functions.